Our climate change policy and action plan

-Our Climate Change Policy and Climate Change Action Plan 2023–26 outline a comprehensive regulatory approach and set of actions to address the causes and consequences of climate change in NSW, within our regulatory remit.
+Our Climate Change Policy and Climate Change Action Plan 2023–26 outline a comprehensive regulatory approach and set of actions to address the causes and consequences of climate change in NSW.
 They support and build on the NSW Government’s climate change policies and initiatives, helping industry to decarbonise and build greater preparedness and resilience to climate change risks.

 Our focus is on enabling and supporting best practice and building collaborative processes to ensure any actions we take are meaningful, feasible and cost-effective.

 Public consultation on our draft policy and action plan

 In 2022, we consulted on a draft climate change policy and action plan.
 For information on the consultation process, including a summary of the submissions we received and how we responded, please visit our Your Say page.

 Climate Change Policy

 Our Climate Change Policy (PDF 4.8MB) describes the causes and consequences of climate change in NSW and outlines our commitment to deliver on our statutory objectives and duty to address climate change and our Strategic Plan 2021–24 commitments.

 Our policy adopts, supports and builds on the NSW Government’s overarching climate change objectives, which include reducing greenhouse gas emissions and making NSW more resilient and adapted to a changing climate.
 The policy also gives our stakeholders certainty on our climate change regulatory approach.